An Experienced Estate Planning Attorney Who Listens

 5. Durable Power of Attorney

-A Durable Power of Attorney is a legal document that gives the person you choose, i.e., your agent, the power to act in your place regarding your financial affairs.
+A Durable Power of Attorney is a legal document that gives the person you choose, i.e., your agent, the power to act in your place regarding your financial and legal affairs.
 This document is most often used if you become incapacitated and unable to handle your financial matters on your own.